 Open Call To Collaborate

 GIven the urgent nature and challenges associated with the COVID-19 pandemic, we wanted to share our preliminary research findings.
-We plan to make subsets of our data and results available on data.world, to the extent allowable by Twitter’s Terms of Service.
+We have made subsets of our data and results available on data.world, to the extent allowable by Twitter’s Terms of Service.
 We are also making an open call to collaborate with researchers in universities, companies, and organizations committed to raising awareness about the risks of disinformation in this critical time.
 Please email email@example.com with “COVID-19 Research Collaboration” as the email subject line if you are interested.